-After a living lifetime in the southwest Chicago suburbs, Shannon graduated from the University of Illinois at Champaign-Urbana with a degree in International Studies and moved to Colorado shortly thereafter.
+After growing up in the southwest Chicago suburbs, Shannon graduated from the University of Illinois at Champaign-Urbana with a degree in International Studies and moved to Colorado shortly thereafter.

-She spent years working in the technology sector because it allowed her to deeply study her passion, yoga, and live the good life in Colorado.
-However, all things come to an end, so Shannon is taking her first steps into the education field with this position at MPCS.
+She spent years working in the technology sector because it allowed her to study her passion, yoga, and live the good life in Colorado.
+Shannon is now taking her first steps into the education field by working at MPCS.

 A husband and two kids later, most of her days revolve around being a mom and a householder.
-One of her proudest achievements as a mother is sending her son, and one day, daughter, to a our amazing school!
-Shannon feels deeply about the mission of our school and is dedicated to helping sustain this incredible community.
+One of her proudest achievements as a mother is sending her children to our amazing school.
+Shannon feels deeply about the mission of our school and is dedicated to helping grow this incredible community.